tom-smith-okta/atkodemo/readme.md

 http://localhost:55/atkodemo

-## How-to: Github
+## How-to: Github repo
-The site expects to run in the following location:
+The site expects to run at DocumentRoot.
+Use your favorite method to set up a local or web address that points to the repo as the documentRoot.

-/{{webRoot}}/atkodemo/

-So, if you start in your web root dir and clone this repo you should be good to go.
-You *should* be able to run it from any context you want with a few tweaks, but this has not been fully tested yet.

 Running
-After you have cloned the repo, load http://localhost/atkodemo in a browser.
+After you have cloned the repo, load http://localhost/ (or whatever server you set up) in a browser.
 The default atkodemo site will load.

 Click on the server icon in the upper right to see the status page.

 To add your own site
 On your machine, make sure that php has the ability to write to the following directory:

-/{{webRoot}}/atkodemo/mysites
+/{{webRoot}}/mysites

 Just click on the “add new site” button to add your own sites.
 The only required field is your Okta tenant name.
 But, to enable registration you need to add an api key, and to enable OIDC authentication you need to add a client ID.